 After a couple of days the attack will start to subside.
 I regain the feeling in my face, arms, and legs and the paralysis goes away.
 It isn’t all at once though.
 Sometimes it takes three weeks for all the symptoms to go away completely.
 I do notice that I have learning problems and some short term memory loss.
 I am also tired all the time.
 Sometimes it feels like these migraines have hijacked my life.

 Hemiplegic migraines are very rare.
 In fact, a study in Denmark in 2002 found that out of more than 27,000 people who experienced headaches, only 147 had a confirmed diagnosis of hemiplegic migraine.
 This rarity, coupled with the complexities surrounding this type of migraine, make it difficult for doctors to diagnose and treat.
 In fact, the symptoms of hemiplegic migraine often lead to a misdiagnosis of stroke.
-This also makes it difficult to treat so for the most part doctors use symptom and pain management techniques including both over the counter and prescription medication.
+This also makes it difficult to treat, so for the most part doctors use symptom management techniques including both over the counter and prescription medication.

 What is Hemiplegic Migraine